leonhardrobin/mesh-splatting/README.md

 python create_ply.py <output_model_path>
 ```

-## Download optimized ply files (+-50MB)
+## Download optimized ply files (+-100MB)

-If you want to run some scene on a game engine for yourself, you can download the Garden, Bicycle or Truck scenes from the following <a href="https://drive.google.com/drive/folders/1HMddW9_OMG2UCBWoJmspkoXBplf2PH5x">link</a>.
+If you want to run some scene on a game engine for yourself, you can download the <em>Garden</em> and <em>Room</em> scenes from the following <a href="https://drive.google.com/drive/folders/1fHMm1-asUx8pJbKZC_3jHhBx5ZMoTDP3" target="_blank">link</a>.
 To achieve the highest visual quality, you should use 4× supersampling.
+Note that all PLY files store only RGB colors, which on average leads to a 2 dB drop in PSNR.
+For the highest visual quality, please refer to our viewer.

 ## Download the Unity project to explore physics-based interactions and walkable scenes

 If you want to try out physics interactions or explore the environment with a character, you can download the Unity project from the link below: <a href="https://drive.google.com/drive/folders/1XzCqfYbsB7Ff9HI6B90AtWM-9VKTsLel">link</a>.
 To achieve the highest visual quality, you should use 4× supersampling.

 ## Object Extraction
 First, you need to create a mask of the objects you want to extract.